afristo/google-hacking/README.md

 # google-hacking

 The purpose of this repository is to aggregate all the google advanced query search operators that I could find.
 I was unable to locate complete, exhaustive, official documentation.
 Rather, I had to peruse multiple, unofficial sources.
 I have tried to combine these sources into a single table.
-The sources are located at the bottom under the "Google Hacking Sources" heading.
+The original sources are located at the bottom under the "Google Hacking Sources" heading.

 This repository is licensed under the [Creative Commons Zero v1.0 Universal License](https://choosealicense.com/licenses/cc0-1.0/) to allow the broadest use of the information.
 It is intended purely for the public domain.